deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 ---
 Perhaps in another blog I will come back to this.
 I am going to go back and do some more research on the memory manger unit and memory paging in Windows.
 When that research has concluded, I will get into the low level details of overwriting page table entries to turn user mode pages into kernel mode pages.
 In addition, I will go and do more research on pool memory in kernel mode and look into how pool overflows and use-after-free kernel exploits function and behave.

 Thank you for joining me along this journey!
+And thank you to Morten Schenk, Alex Ionescu, and Intel.
+You all have aided me greatly.

+Please feel free to contact me with any suggestions, comments, or corrections!
+I am open to it all.

 Peace, love, and positivity :-)